Eddie López: Early life and career

 Eddie López was born in Fajardo, Puerto Rico in 1940, the son of Manuel López Canals (former employee of the Department of Agriculture/Forest Service) and Teresa Rolón Perez (home maker).
-Brother to María Esperanza Teresa López Rolón, who was then born in 1953.
-He lived in Fajardo, Mayagüez, Toa Alta, Bayamón and Guaynabo where he finally settled with his wife Margarita Alicea and three sons; Jorge Luis, Carlos, and Victor Antonio until his death.
+He had a younger sister, María Esperanza Teresa López Rolón, who was born in 1953.
+Lopez lived in Fajardo, Mayagüez, Toa Alta, Bayamón, and Guaynabo where he finally settled with his wife Margarita Alicea and three sons; Jorge Luis, Carlos, and Victor Antonio, until his death.
 He attended Santa Rosa High School in Bayamón, and did two years at Notre Dame University in Indiana.

 His first job after leaving college was at El Mundo newspaper in 1959, where he worked for two years prior to joining The San Juan Star in July 1961.
 He worked as a reporter until 1963 when he was named assistant city editor.

-In 1966 he advanced to city editor until one year later, when by his own choice he became a special writer and full-time columnist.
+In 1966 he advanced to city affairs editor, a position he held for one year.
+Following this, Lopez decided to become a full-time columnist and independently write in-depth stories various issues that interested him.

-Career in media
+Media career

-López was the kind of rare writer who was equally successful as both a comedy and news writer.
-He was a script writer for Tommy Muñiz productions as well as a frequent guest on Muñiz's Esto no tiene nombre, a Puerto Rican comedy television program almost directly based on the American television program, Rowan and Martin's Laugh-In.
-López's first script was inspired by Orson Welles 'radio broadcast adaptation of H.G.
-Wells' The War of the Worlds, and described the fictional uprising of Puerto Rico's outlying islands, Culebra, Monito and Mona (whose names in Spanish are also animal names), under the leadership of a mock veterinarian, played by López himself.
-The script was reportedly so well written that the station's general manager, Norman Louveau, was awakened later that night by law enforcement officials who had received many telephone calls from concerned citizens asking whether the uprising was real.
-Tommy Muñiz was forced to clear things up the following morning on another television program of his.
+López achieved success as both a comedy and news writer, considered a rare accomplishment in his time.
+He was a script writer for Tommy Muñiz productions as well as a frequent guest on Muñiz's Esto no tiene nombre, a Puerto Rican comedy television program strongly based on the American television program, Rowan and Martin's Laugh-In.
+López's first script was inspired by Orson Welles' radio broadcast adaptation of H.G.
+Wells' The War of the Worlds, describing a fictional uprising of Puerto Rico's outlying islands, Culebra, Monito, and Mona (whose names in Spanish are also animal names), under the leadership of a mock veterinarian, played by López himself.
+The script was reportedly so convincing that the station's general manager, Norman Louveau, was awakened later that night by law enforcement officials who had received many telephone calls from concerned citizens asking whether the uprising was real.
+Muñiz was forced to clarify the matter following morning on another television program of his.

 López was also a panelist of the political debate TV show Ante la prensa, as well as the moderator for Cara a cara ante el pais, whose format is still mimicked by political debate shows in Puerto Rico, almost four decades after the show's first airing.

-Fluent in English and Spanish, extraordinarily well and diversely read, he frequently did translation work.
+Fluent in English and Spanish, Lopez was well and diversely read, and he frequently did translation work.

-As a newspaper columnist, he was perhaps better known for his "Candid Flowers" (a plausible literal translation of his main character's name "Candido Flores").
-These were a series of Spanish stories that relied heavily on local slang, that he then would translate literally and word for word into English.
-The result would be a hilarious short story that would only be decipherable by someone who was fluent in both languages.
+As a newspaper columnist, he was known for his humorous "Candid Flowers" series of letters, (a plausible literal translation of his main character's name "Candido Flores").
+These Spanish stories relied heavily on local slang, which he then would translate literally and word for word into English.
+The result would be a short story that would only be decipherable by someone who was fluent in both languages, which created a unique Puerto Rican brand of humor.